IMPORTANT TERMS OF OUR

 (1) This is a margin we have used recently; your margin may be different.

 ANNUAL PERCENTAGE RATE DETERMINATION.
 Your ANNUAL PERCENTAGE RATE will be based on the specific characteristics of your credit transaction.
-The Annual Percentage Rate (APR) shown in the historical example was available for well qualified applicants as of June 30, 2015 for variable rate lines of credit up to $100,000 secured by single-family owner occupied residential property.
+The Annual Percentage Rate (APR) shown in the historical example was available for well-qualified applicants as of June 30, 2017, for variable rate lines of credit up to $100,000 secured by the single-family owner-occupied residential property.
 Your APR may be higher and will be based on the then current variable rate index value, your credit qualifications, the amount of the line, loan-to-value and property type.

 The Borrower, after having read the contents of the above disclosure, acknowledges receipt of this Disclosure Statement and further acknowledges that this Disclosure was completed in full prior to its receipt.
 The Borrower also acknowledges receipt of the handbook entitled “What you should know about Home Equity Lines of Credit”.